 Payroll is a complex function.
 Running it in-house means you must have an experienced, fully competent team.
 How vulnerable would your business be if you suddenly no longer had a key member of that payroll team?
 Whether you lose them on a temporary basis, due to illness perhaps, or maybe because they have decided to move on permanently, could your business suddenly find itself potentially exposed?

 Outsourcing some or even all of your payroll function can remove this vulnerability.
-You can be confident that there will always be someone available to support your payroll processing processes and even manage your payroll function if you wish as well as offering support in times of crisis or emergency.
+You can be confident that there will always be someone available to support your payroll management processing processes and even manage your payroll function if you wish as well as offering support in times of crisis or emergency.

 4. Data back-up systems aren’t fully fit for purpose